sjb26/githubintro/assigment1_abm/README.md

 * agentframework.py (defines the class Agent and Wolf for the model)
 * in.txt (contains the environment data)

+The code can be run in python applications.

 ## The Model

 The ABM simulates the randomised movement of sheep in a field.
 As they move they eat data and remove the data from the environment.
 When they eat too much they will be sick and deposit some data back into the environment.
 Wolves can also be added to the model.
 The wolves will move across the environment and eat the sheep and any data they store when within a set distance (defined by the neighbourhood variable).